About ETA

 Our Vision

-A Treasure Valley where every player can access the same quality of coaching as elite national academies — delivered locally, affordably, and with deep community roots.
-From summer clinics at Eagle High to year-round indoor training at Racket Matrix, ETA grows alongside its players.
+A Treasure Valley where any player can access the same quality of coaching as elite national academies — delivered locally, affordably, and with deep community roots.
+From summer clinics at Eagle High to year-round indoor training, ETA grows alongside its players.

 ❤️